jbossiere/TweetTweet/README.md

 The following **optional** features are implemented:

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [X] **Note: So far I've only figured out how to unfavorite.** User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [X] User can pull to refresh.

 The following **additional** features are implemented: